 When someone with diabetes is struggling with anorexia or bulimia — a co-occurring condition called diabulimia — the stakes are even higher because the consequences, assessment, and treatment plan are exponentially more difficult to balance.
 But at Center for Change, we have been treating eating disorders and co-occurring illnesses since 1994, and our expert team has the professional experience necessary to address diabulimia, whether through acute inpatient care, residential care, day and evening programs or outpatient services.

 Our multidisciplinary, evidence-based approach focuses on the individual needs of our clients, making treatment recommendations according to the severity of the conditions present.
 In other words, we treat both issues at once, stabilizing blood sugar levels, establishing a healthy, balanced relationship with food, and working with a Certified Diabetic Educator to achieve recovery success across the diabulimia spectrum.

-Please call Center for Change now if you or a loved one is suffering from an eating disorder.
+Please call Center for Change now to learn about treatment options for eating disorders if you or a loved one is suffering.
 Recovery is just a phone call away.